Softpanorama

 To break out of a loop, the command word break is used.
 Command execution will continue with the first command line found after the end of the loop (after the word "done").

-If loops have been nested, it is possible to break out of the current and any previous, nested, loops by following the word break with the number of loops to break out of.
+If loops are nested, it is possible to break out not only out of the current but out of any number of nested loops by following the word break by specifing the number of loops you need to exit :

 while true